mawaldne/mawaldne.github.io/_posts/2019-01-12-integration-tests-scam.markdown

 Since I just read [Make is stick](https://www.amazon.ca/Make-Stick-Science-Successful-Learning/dp/0674729013) this is my attempt at active learning.
 Just going to ask myself questions and try to explain concepts from the video in my own words.

 What is an integration test?
-Where you're testing more than one thing, or testing differnt bits of interesting behavior.
+Where you're testing more than one thing or testing different bits of interesting behavior.
-A test where if something breaks, its not easy to know where the problem exists.
+A test where if something breaks it's not easy to know where the problem exists.

 What are unit/collaboration tests?
 Tests that do one thing and one thing only.
-A test where if it fails, you know exactly where and what the problem is.
+A test where if it fails you know exactly where and what the problem is.
 The idea of a collaboration test is that its from the point of view from the client.
 Does the client interact properly.